grwlf/vk-photo-reclaimer/README.md

 Seriously, there are [some](https://team29.org/story/dislike/) [opinions](https://tjournal.ru/news/75081-mozhno-li-sest-za-layk-i-sotrudnichaet-li-vkontakte-so-sledovatelyami-rol-socsetey-v-delah-za-reposty-i-memy)
-saying that the VK policy is becoming less and less friendly towards the users.
+saying that the VK policy is becoming less and less friendly towards users.
 For good or for bad, one possible solution would be stop using their service for personal communications altogether.